mcserversoft/documentation/docs/intro.md

 MCSS is the oldest maintained Minecraft server wrapper for Windows.<br/>
 It was launched in 2011 and is maintained by [Fireblade](https://github.com/fiahblade).

+MC Server Soft is pronounced as "M C Server Soft".

 ## Pre-requisites {#-pre-requisites}

 Before you download MCSS, make sure your computer meets these requirements: